TLC: Tables, Ladders & Chairs (2010): Preliminary matches

 In the fourth match, John Morrison faced Sheamus in a ladder match to determine the #1 contender for the WWE Championship.
 Not long after the bell, the match spilled outside the ring, where Sheamus bridging a ladder between the ring apron and a broadcast table.
 Sheamus backed Morrison into the corner using the erect ladder but Morrison leapfrogged over it and performed a corkscrew on Sheamus.
 Later, Sheamus trapped Morrison by causing him to hang upside down on the ladder by his knee and then tipped the ladder over.
 Sheamus continued to target Morrison's knee.
 Morrison attempted to climb the ladder but Sheamus executed a Brogue Kick to Morrison's knee.
 Sheamus tried to grab the contract but Morrison stopped him.
 After brawling, the pair eventually fell with Morrison falling to the outside whilst Sheamus fell through the bridged ladder, which broke in half.
 Morrison climbed the ladder and Sheamus tried to tip him off but Morrison delivered a kick to Sheamus and retrieved the contract to win the match.

-The fifth match was a Tables match for the WWE Championship.
+The fifth match was a tables match for the WWE Championship.
 This match saw the champion The Miz (accompanied by Alex Riley) square off against Randy Orton.
 After the two fought in the ring, Orton performed a suplex on The Miz outside the ring.
 The Miz set up a table outside the ring and Orton attempted to put him through it, but The Miz countered.
 The Miz then set up another table in the corner and Orton tried to suplex The Miz through the table from the turnbuckle, but Riley dragged the table away.
 Orton retrieved another table and delivered a clothesline to Riley.
 With the table set up, Orton prepared to put The Miz through it, but Riley distracted him.
 The Miz attempted a Skull Crushing Finale but Orton countered it, and the referee was accidentally knocked down.
-Orton performed an RKO on Riley and powerbombed him through the table.
+Orton performed an RKO on Riley and performed a powerbomb on him through the table.
 The Miz then gave Orton a Skull Crushing Finale, moved Riley away from the broken table and put Orton in his place.
 He then tried to tell the referee that he had put Orton through the table, so the referee called for the bell and The Miz was declared the winner of the match.
 However, the referee saw the replays after the match and restarted the match.
-Orton attacked Miz, who retreated to the ring.
+Orton attacked The Miz, who retreated to the ring.
 As Orton climbed the apron, The Miz pushed Riley into Orton, who fell through a table outside the ring.
 This meant that The Miz retained the championship.